briangershon/typescript-vscode-dev/README.md

 ### Setup

 - **Important: You must create an `.env` file by copying `.env.example` to `.env` and filling in the values for the dev container to run**
-- add your Node packages to `package.json`
+- add your Node.js packages to `package.json`

 ### Open your project in VSCode